kryptokrona/kryptokrona-docs/docs/guides/wallets/Making-a-Wallet.md

 # Making a Kryptokrona Wallet

-There are multiple different types of wallets you can choose to use for Kryptokrona, paper wallets, CLI wallets, GUI wallets and Web Wallets.
+There are multiple different types of wallets you can choose to use for Kryptokrona, paper wallet, CLI wallet and GUI wallet.

 We recommend making a paper wallet so that you can start receiving funds, and later import them into a GUI or CLI wallet.